nathan-judges/dukestreet/PRD.md

 Focus States: focus:ring-2 focus:ring-white/50 focus:ring-offset-2 focus:ring-offset-dark (button)

+Scroll Functionality: Button scrolls to contact-form-section or falls back to viewport height

-**Note:** The navigation now features a simplified layout with location text on the left and a white "Get in touch" button on the right, removing the previous navigation links and logo.
+**Note:** The navigation features a clean layout with location text on the left and a white "Get in touch" button on the right, matching the mockup design.

 Spacing: